hh1927/hotspot/README.md

                  when tapped, Returns to Event list screen to continue skipping EXIT

     - Confirmation Page
           - shows event page without interaction options
-          - after the day is complete this returns the Homepage that reveals the next days carousel of events.
+          - after the day is complete this returns the Homepage that reveals the next days carousel of events